with abundant enclosed fern pinnules from the Lower Permian of the

 left edge of the sample is obviously part of a nearly plane crack face

 across the stiff chert layer.
-Probably the brittle
+Probably, displacements within the sediment strata caused the brittle

 Dissolved iron came along the crack,